8base/Documentation/docs/projects/8basehome/projects/projects-index.md

 # Projects
 Projects are the container or workspace where you can develop and manage your applications.
 This section explains the differnet elements of your projects.

-Here is an overview of the subsections you will find:
+This section contains:

-- [Creating a Project](creating-projects.md): Learn how to create your first Backend-Only or Full-Stack project.
+- [Creating a New Project](creating-projects.md): Learn how to create your first Backend-Only or Full-Stack project.
 - [Project Dashboard Walkthrough](projects-dashboard-walkthrough.md): Learn about different parts of the Project Dashboard, where you can find information about your quotas, team members, payment plans, frontends, and backends.
 - [Backend](projects-backend-ui.md): Learn about the Backend details page.
 - [Frontend](projects-frontend-ui.md): Learn about the Frontend details page.